Lesson 11: File Input and Output

 The following lines of code will create and then remove a directory from the current working directory.

 PRINT "Folder created.
-Press any key to delete it."
+Press a key to delete it." ' inform user

 RMDIR is basically QB64's version of the Windows command line's RD command and Linux's command line's RMDIR command.